theawkwardchild/nmap-navigator/README.md

-# PenTest Workflow
+# NMap Navigator

-PenTest Workflow is a penetration testing note management platform designed to streamline security assessments.
+NMap Navigator is a penetration testing note management platform designed to streamline security assessments.

+## AI Vibe Code Warning
+This was not written by humans and is provided "as is" without warranty.
+Feel free to use it however you'd like.
+Good luck!

 ## Overview